abiemrzky/abiemrzky/README.md

 ### Hi, Welcome!
 You can see my name, on your left monitor.
 ---
-I'm now working at Easy Accounting System as FrontEnd Developer.
+I'm a FrontEnd Developer.

-I like working with HTML, CSS, & JavaScript.
-I like ReactJS too.
+Sometime i like to create a design, vector design.
+I like to explore about editing photo or video, editing.
+All of thing's i do its so fun!

+Want to know more about me ?
 Here my Social Media:
 - twitter   : [abiemrzky]([twitter])
 - instagram : [abie.mrzky]([instagram])
 - linkedin  : [Abie Mei Rizky]([linkedin])